roman-milk/roman-milk.github.io/the-nice-bloke.md

  I cursed inwardly as the missed opportunity wafted away like smoke in the breeze.
 I'd had all that time to make a move; anyone else would have swooped when we were naked in the water, but not me.

  All too soon Rosalinde led me to the Church Street car park.
 She paid the fee at the machine and we found her car - a sporty red coupe.
 "A hairdresser's car" Paul the pot-man would've called it.
-Report_Story #2